Skip to main content

 1. Your First C# Program

 Every C# journey starts with "Hello, World!".
-Console.WriteLine() prints text to the console and moves to a new line.
-Try modifying the messages below:
+Console.WriteLine() prints text to the console and then moves to a new line.
+The text you want to print goes inside "double quotes", and the whole statement ends with a semicolon ;.
+Read this worked example first and run it, then you'll write your own.

 C#